clamytoe/data-engineering-zoomcamp/week_2_workflow_orchestration/prefect-notes.md

 Blocks are permanent storage configurations.

-There are many installable colections.
-You can browser them all here: [Collections Catalog](https://docs.prefect.io/collections/catalog/)
+There are many installable collections.
+You can browse them all here: [Collections Catalog](https://docs.prefect.io/collections/catalog/)

 ![collections](/images/notes/collections.png)